NDIS Compliance Software & Platform — Built for SIL Operators, Free to Start.

 Aura OS produces the PACE-compliant CSV export; you upload it through myplace.
 Direct API integration is on the roadmap pending NDIA Developer Portal certification, and we'll ship it the day approval lands.
 The PACE CSV format breakdown walks through the 16-column format Aura OS produces.

 Australian residency.
 Supabase Sydney for the database, Cloudflare R2 APAC for files.
-The API runs on Railway Singapore with about a 95 ms round-trip to Sydney.
-No data routes through US regions.
+The API runs on Fly Sydney.
+Customer data is stored and processed in Australia; the few US sub-processors we use (error reporting, payments, AI) are named in our privacy policy.
 Cross-tenant exchanges via Connect stay on the same residency footprint.

-Sign up free.
-Every Pro feature unlocks for seven days.
+Sign up free — Aura is free for your first two participants.
 No card.
 No reminder emails.
 Cancel by closing the tab.
 Full pricing detail →